 Luxury Chalets in Zermatt

-Christiania Apartment 2Sleeps 6
+Christiania Apartment 7Sleeps 12

 The idyllic town itself is car-free which gives it a charming and olde worlde atmosphere, especially as you wander through the winding, cobbled streets surrounded by forlorn, weathered chalets on either side.
-Whilst the Matterhorn is the gem in the crown of Zermatt, the town’s wide variety of other attractions mean there’s something for everyone.
-The gastronomy is excellent, renowned for its farm-to-table dining experience and activities for families and young children too.
+Whilst the Matterhorn is the gem in the crown of Zermatt, the town has plenty of other attractions for people of all ilks.
+The gastronomy is excellent, renowned for its farm-to-table dining experience; with ample activities for families and young children too.

 Zermatt is world-renowned as a ski destination for families, intermediates, experts and ski tourers.
 It has guaranteed snow from late November to the end of April, making it a wise early and late season option.
 Zermatt is a cut above its rivals due to its various high altitude top stations (up to 3,820m), pistes facing all aspects (counting the linked resorts of Cervinia and Valtournenche in Italy) and an ever-improving world-class lift system.
 It also lays claim to extensive off piste, outstanding mountain restaurants and a buzzing, cosmopolitan town centre.
 Although the area’s lift pass initially seems pricey, in part exaggerated by the Swiss Franc, the quality on offer makes it great value.

 As for the pistes, Zermatt boasts three stunning and varied ski areas: the Sunnegga-Rothorn, Gornergrat-Stockhorn, Schwarzsee and Matterhorn glacier paradise.
 Freestylers and snowboarders come to hone their skills in Zermatt Snowpark, where Olympian hopefuls also train.
 Linked by a crossover to the beautiful ski region of Breuil-Cervinia and Valtournenche in Italy is possible from the Matterhorn glacier paradise.

 - Ski Area: Matterhorn Glacier Paradise & Schwarzee